atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 kubectl label nodes <your-third-node-name> label3=value3
 ```

-Now, whether you used the terraform or not, you can run the following commands to validate your labels.
+Now, whether you used the terraform or not, you can run the following three commands (individually) to validate your labels.
 Each command should output a single, unique node.
 Your first node will be labeled ```label1:value1```, and so on.

 ```
 kubectl get nodes -l label1